Sebiancoder/BERTScoreVisualizer/README.md

 ### Acknowledgements

-This project provides a visualization for the BERTScore Automatic Evaluation Metric.
-You can check out the original paper [here](https://arxiv.org/abs/1904.09675), as well as their [GitHub Repository](https://github.com/Tiiiger/bert_score?tab=readme-ov-file) for the official python package.
+This project provides a visualization for the BERTScore Automatic Evaluation Metric, building on the work of the original BERTScore paper.
+You can check out the original BERTScore paper [here](https://arxiv.org/abs/1904.09675), as well as their [GitHub Repository](https://github.com/Tiiiger/bert_score?tab=readme-ov-file) for the official python package.